Lella Ricci

 Lella Ricci (1850 – 7 October 1871) was an Italian opera singer.

+Life

-She was born in Italy as Adelaide Ricci to composer Luigi Ricci and opera singer Ludmila Stolz (1826–1910; the sister of Teresa Stolz).
+She was born in 1850 in Trieste, Italy as Adelaide Ricci to composer Luigi Ricci and opera singer Ludmila Stolz (1826–1910; the sister of Teresa Stolz).
 She inherited musical talent and enjoyed a great success in the Theatre Principe Umberto in Florence.
-Emilio Usiglio composed the opera La scommessa for her (the first performance was on July 6, 1870, in Florence).
+Emilio Usiglio composed the opera La scommessa for her (the first performance was on 6 July 1870 in Florence).
 At age 21, Lella Ricci was invited by Bedřich Smetana to Prague to sing in the comic opera Crispino e la comare composed by her father.
-When in Prague she became pregnant (possibly by Smetana) but to keep her career she chose abortion and died due to internal bleeding.
-She was interred in Olšany Cemetery.
+When in Prague, she became pregnant (possibly by Smetana), but to keep her career she chose abortion and died due to internal bleeding.
+She was interred at the Olšany Cemetery in Prague.